Tarbosaurus: Skull

 The skull was tall, like that of Tyrannosaurus, but not as wide, especially towards the rear.
-The unexpanded rear of the skull meant that Tarbosaurus's eyes did not face directly forwards, suggesting that it lacked the binocular vision of Tyrannosaurus.
+The unexpanded rear of the skull meant that Tarbosaurus' eyes did not face directly forwards, suggesting that it lacked the binocular vision of Tyrannosaurus.
 Large fenestrae in the skull reduced its overall weight and served as attachment points for muscles.
 Between 58 and 64 teeth lined its jaws.
 This tooth count is slightly more than that of Tyrannosaurus, but fewer than in smaller tyrannosaurids, like Gorgosaurus and Alioramus.

 Most of its teeth were ovular in cross section, although the teeth of the premaxilla at the tip of the upper jaw had a D-shaped cross section.
 However, this heterodonty is characteristic of the family.
-The longest teeth were in the maxilla (upper jaw bone), with crowns up to 85 mm long.
+The longest teeth were in the maxilla (upper jaw bone), with crowns up to 11.2 cm long.
 In the lower jaw, a ridge on the outer surface of the angular bone articulated with the rear of the dentary bone, creating a locking mechanism unique to Tarbosaurus and Alioramus.
 Other tyrannosaurids lacked this ridge and had more flexibility in the lower jaw.